jagmarques/IsabelaServer/README.md

 - `make test` covers the registry loader and average calculations.
 - Wrap the binaries with `valgrind` or `asan` for memory diagnostics.
 - Verbose logging goes to stdout/stderr; redirect when needed.

-## Contributing

-Open issues or submit pull requests for enhancements and fixes.
-Please keep patches focused and well-documented.